 Oneeighty Beacon House is an addiction treatment center located at 732 Spink Street in the 44691 zip code in Wooster, OH.

 It is operated by a private non-profit organization.
-Oneeighty Beacon House provides suboxone prescription, relapse prevention from naltrexone and administers naltrexone.
-Some of the treatment approaches used by Oneeighty Beacon House include 12-step rehab, matrix model and counseling for substance abuse.
-Oneeighty Beacon House provides short term inpatient heroin rehab, residential long term heroin treatment and long term heroin rehab.
-It also provides residential heroin use treatment and halfway house.
+Oneeighty Beacon House provides suboxone prescription, administers naltrexone and relapse prevention from naltrexone.
+Some of the treatment approaches used by Oneeighty Beacon House include relapse prevention, cognitive behavioral therapy and 12 step rehabilitation.
+Oneeighty Beacon House provides residential long term heroin treatment, 30 day inpatient heroin rehab programs and residential heroin rehab.
+It also provides residential treatment for heroin abuse and transitional housing.

 Call (855) 489-3619 for 24/7 with treatment.